Justice League: Alien Invasion 3D: Overview

 DC Comics characters such as Superman, Supergirl, Batman, the Flash, Green Lantern, Cyborg, Wonder Woman and Starro are involved in the Justice League attraction.
 The attraction is part of a DC Comics superhero hub within Warner Bros.
 Movie World.
-Other attractions within the hub include Superman Escape (2005), Batwing Spaceshot (2006), Green Lantern Coaster (2011) and Arkham Asylum - Shock Therapy (April 2012).
+Other attractions within the hub include Superman Escape (2005), Batwing Spaceshot (2006), Green Lantern Coaster (2011), and Arkham Asylum - Shock Therapy (April 2012).

 Although the ride has been primarily manufactured and designed by Sally Corporation, a number of other companies were also involved, including Warner Bros., Alterface, Threshold Animation Studios, Bertazzon Rides, Bose Corporation, Techni-Lux, RealD, MSI Design and Sculpt Studios.

 Experience

 The queue for the ride begins outside the Hall of Justice area.
-Inside the entrance, several portable television screens inform guests that an alien attack on the Earth is underway and that they are required to defeat the alien threat.
+Inside the entrance, several portable television screens inform guests that an alien attack on Earth is underway and that they are required to defeat the alien threat.
 Riders pass under a scanning device as they enter Cyborg's test lab, which also serves as the load and unload station.
 Cyborg tells Batman that some new brave members have arrived and "They're ready to kick some alien butt."
 Cyborg then goes on to describe the tactical assault vehicles and laser blasters, showing it off on one of the aliens, which he dubs "the slimy thing."
 Riders are provided with a pair of RealD 3D glasses before boarding their tactical assault vehicle and entering the battle.

 The main section of the ride consists of guests using the laser blasters (mounted to the vehicles) to shoot at over 250 Starro spores.
 Riders earn points for shooting the aliens and the scores are shown on a panel situated on the vehicles, as well as on a leaderboard at the completion of the ride.
 The 20 themed cars are guided along a 197 m guide rail track.
 Eight 3D screens and 16 animatronic characters complete the ride.

 At the end of the ride, the riders are made honorary members of the Justice League by Superman, similar to how the US counterpart ends.